zhxie/takos/README.md

 ### Automatic Cookie Generation

-Ikas uses cookies to access SplatNet, get schedule and battle data.
+Takos uses cookies to access SplatNet, get schedule and battle data.
 This cookie may be obtained automatically using Automatic Cookie Generation which is also instructed in [splatnet2statink/Cookie Generation](https://github.com/frozenpandaman/splatnet2statink#cookie-generation).
 Please read the following paragraph CAREFULLY before you use Automatic Cookie Generation.

 Automatic Cookie Generation involves making a secure request to **two non-Nintendo servers** with minimal, non-identifying information.
 For details, please refer to [splatnet2statink/api docs](https://github.com/frozenpandaman/splatnet2statink/wiki/api-docs).
 The developers aim to be 100% transparent about this and provide in-depth information in [splatnet2statink/Cookie Generation/Automatic](https://github.com/frozenpandaman/splatnet2statink#automatic)'s privacy statement.